Skip to content

 Background

-• For inpatients, MI is most useful for encouraging medication compliance before discharge or substance use cessation
+• For inpatients, MI is most useful for encouraging medication adherence before discharge or substance use cessation as well as healthier lifestyle habits

 • Assumptions/principles:

-• Pt is in state of ambivalence, whether outwardly expressed or not
+• Only is in state of ambivalence, whether outwardly expressed or not

 • Ambivalence is expressed with conflict between multiple courses of action

-• Pt may go between stages of change at any given time, some pts may benefit from explaining this model of behavior change
+• Patient ‘s intrinsic motivation to change may fluctuate at any given time, some patients may benefit from explaining this model of behavior change

 • Techniques to identify ambivalence: